 On wine law on a European scale, there is not.
 And not infrequently (still) Chinese is "blended" with foreign wine.
 But the state is increasingly intervening in unfair practices.
 In 2010, 30 companies were closed in the Hebei region after Pantsch scandals and label fraud became noticeable.
 In 2013, Xi Jinping (* 1953) became the new president and heightened the fight against corruption.
 More than 90% of production is consumed in one's own country.
-Wine is drunk only from high middle class, so he is the drink of the wealthy.
+But wine is drunk only from high middle class, so he is the drink of the wealthy.
 In China, only around 40 million of the 1.4 billion people drink wine (3%).
 The Chinese consumer is still learning, so to speak - it is not uncommon for wine to be mixed with Coca Cola and the red wine to be cooled with ice cubes.
-Also the custom or bad habit of the ganbei as with schnapps (ex-drinking) is still widespread.
+The custom or bad habit of the ganbei as with schnapps (ex-drinking) is still widespread.
 In 2014, wine production was already around 16 million hectoliters, making China the fifth largest wine producer in the world.
 The state is investing heavily in wineries and structures in order to position China among the top 3 wine countries in the foreseeable future.